Melika-Zabihi/Multi_Objective_Optimization/README.md

-# Multi Objective Optimisation Project
+# Multi Objective Optimization Project

 This repository contains the implementation of a multi-objective optimization project focused on maximizing the accuracy of the model and minimizing the remaining features.
 The project uses the Non-dominated Sorting Genetic Algorithm II (NSGA2) for optimization and compares the performance of feature selection to feature weighting.